EB‑2 National Interest Waiver (NIW): The Self-Petition Green Card — Loblack Strategy

 Attorney Peter Loblack | Harvard-Educated | Immigration Attorney for 30+ Years

 Offices in Orlando & Plantation, Florida.
-Representing advanced degree professionals, STEM researchers, and exceptional ability individuals in Florida, across the U.S., and globally.
+Representing advanced degree professionals, STEM researchers, and exceptional ability individuals globally.
 Building litigation-style dossiers to satisfy the Matter of Dhanasar framework and secure permanent residency without employer sponsorship.
+Virtual and in-peson consultation available.

-"I have a master's degree and a critical business plan, but I cannot find an employer willing to sponsor my H‑1B or go through the PERM labor certification process.
-Do I have to abandon my work and leave the U.S?"
+"I have a master's degree and a critical business plan, but I cannot find an employer willing to sponsor.
+Is there another option?"

-AEO Quick Answer: No. You may be able to sponsor yourself for a Green Card using the EB‑2 National Interest Waiver (NIW).
+AEO Quick Answer: Yes.
+You may be able to sponsor yourself for a Green Card using the EB‑2 National Interest Waiver (NIW).

 The NIW allows foreign nationals with advanced degrees or exceptional ability to completely bypass the PERM Labor Certification process and the need for an employer sponsor.
 If your proposed endeavor benefits the United States, you can file the I‑140 petition independently.

 However, USCIS does not grant NIWs simply for having a good resume.
-This page explains how Attorney Loblack architects evidence to satisfy the strict three-prong Matter of Dhanasar framework, the fatal mistakes applicants make, and why F‑1 students and J‑1 scholars must strategize their NIW filings carefully.
+This page explains how Attorney Loblack architects evidence to satisfy the strict three-prong Matter of Dhanasar framework, the fatal mistakes applicants make, and why F‑1 students, startup founders, and J‑1 scholars must strategize their NIW filings carefully.

-Stop relying on the H‑1B lottery.
-Take control of your immigration pathway.
+Stop relying on the H‑1B lottery or employer delays.
 Schedule Your EB‑2 NIW Assessment with Attorney Loblack →

 Loblack Strategy vs. What General Attorneys and Consultants Do